Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/g/GROMACS/USER.md

 Expect the performance from one GCD to exceed that of a 128 core CPU node.
 Please, consult the
 [instructions on how to enable CSC installed module on LUMI](https://docs.lumi-supercomputer.eu/software/local/csc/).
+The CSC-compiled versions are supported by CSC rather than by the LUMI User Support Team.

 ## A note about the CPU versions with PLUMED after the March/April 2023 system maintenance/update